 In ancient Rome, the time between harvest and planting was full of festivals honoring the dead and purifying everything for another year.
 Saturnalia – the Festival of Misrule – occurred during this time too, which is only fitting: the order imposed by the agricultural calendar was gone, and everything went topsy-turvy in the resulting chaos.
 The Celts and the Norse both believed the same time period allowed greater contact with the Dead, from honoring the Ancestors at Samhain to the Wild Hunt sweeping over the Norse in mid-winter.
 The gap was a “time out of time”, its very own “betwixt and between” – of course supernatural everything was heightened then.

-Flexing the start and stop dates of the Fallow Time in a location-dependent way allows us to honor the specific days of the most common Pagan/polytheistic calendar while also honoring the calendars used by our distant ancestors, their dependence on their local environments, and the lives they led that resulted in that gap.
+However we decide to navigate this issue in our own practice, honoring the Fallow Time in a location-dependent way allows us to honor the specific days of the community-standard Pagan/polytheistic calendar while also honoring the calendars used by our distant ancestors, their dependence on their local environments, and the lives they led that resulted in that gap.

 The Energetic Cycle of the Wheel